 Gaming laptops truly are something.
-They are (relatively) light, portable, and pack a desktop’s worth of graphics processing power in a compact, easy to handle frame.
+They are (relatively) light, portable, and pack a desktop’s worth of graphics processing power in a compact, easy-to-handle frame.
 But unfortunately, this very compactness is also their greatest weakness.

 Even regular laptops can generate and trap copious amounts of heat.
 Put a powerful GPU inside it, and the situation gets much, much worse.

-Luckily, there are a number of things you can do to ensure that the cooling system they put in place is functioning properly, and you can even give it an extra nudge as well!
+Luckily, there are several things you can do to make sure your PC’s cooling system is functioning properly, and you can even give it an extra nudge as well!

-Read on to find out how.
+Read on to find out what we’re talking about.

 Step One: Proper Placement